MacBook Pro 14-inch (2021) announced: everything we know so far

 After the release of the MacBook Pro 13-inch (2020), there was still demand for a more powerful, compact professional laptop, which is no surprise given the 13-inch model uses the same M1 SoC (system on a chip) as the current generation of MacBook Air and 24-inch iMac.
 Fortunately, this slightly larger pro device has us spoiled for choice, rocking two powerful new processors, the M1 Pro and the M1 Max.

 We've been eager to get our mitts on some fresh Apple silicon since WWDC 2021 back in June, with the MacBook Pro 14-inch and MacBook Pro 16-inch (2021) both appearing in various leaks and rumors for several months.
-Now that it's here, the wait is finally over.
+Now that it's here, the wait is finally over, and it looks as though this new MacBook Pro could be one of the best laptops on the market for some time, let alone one of the best MacBooks when stacked against its older, Intel-powered history.

 The new MacBook Pro 14-inch features a flat-edged design, MagSafe charging, a mini-LED display, and a built-in SD slot (among other ports), all features that make it a perfect companion for creative professionals such as graphic designers and photographers.